antimof/UxPlay/README.txt

 ### Now developed at the GitHub site <https://github.com/FDH2/UxPlay> (where ALL user issues should be posted, and latest versions can be found).

--   ***NEW in v1.68**: improved support for one-time Apple-style "pin" codes introduced in 1.67: a register of pin-registered clients is now optionally maintained to check returning clients; a simpler method for generating a persistent public key (based on the MAC address, which now can be set in the UxPlay startup file) is now the default.
-(The pem-file method introduced in 1.67 is still available with the '-key" option.)*
+-   ***NEW in v1.68**: Volume-control improvements, plus improved support for Apple-style one-time "pin" codes introduced in 1.67: a register of pin-registered clients can now optionally be maintained to check returning clients; a simpler method for generating a persistent public key (based on the MAC address, which can be set in the UxPlay startup file) is now the default.
+(The OpenSSL "pem-file" method introduced in 1.67 is still available with the '-key" option.)*

 ## Highlights: